GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 The repositioning might start with clarifying how we conceive plain language.
 Let's start the clarification process with the documents, where it all begins.

-I see the documents that an organization--whether a business, a government body, or a law firm--produces and relies on as forming the "voice of the organization's brand".
+I see the documents that an organization—whether a business, a government body, or a law firm—produces and relies on as forming the "voice of the organization's brand".
 For that statement to make sense, we need to think about two things: "voice" and "brand".
 Let's think about voice first.

 ## 8.1 Voice

 Each time we speak, the voice we use is heavily influenced by our audience and our purpose: whom we are talking to and why.
-For example, we use different voices to talk to our pet, to our mother, to our boss and--if we are a lawyer in private practice--to our clients.
+For example, we use different voices to talk to our pet, to our mother, to our boss and—if we are a lawyer in private practice—to our clients.
 As a lawyer, we probably use quite different voices for different sorts of clients.

 At the same time, the voice we use depends on our purpose.
 For example, the voice an employee lawyer in a law firm uses to talk to the managing partner: